-In accordance with Government Auditing Standards, we have also issued our report dated February 29, 2020 on our consideration of Ascencia's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated September 10, 2018 on our consideration of Ascencia's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting are porting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Ascencia's internal control over financial reporting and compliance.

-Lee, Sperling, Hisamure Corporation
+Lee, Sperling, Hissamune arponetion